tiasMardiansyah/tiasMardiansyah/README.md

 - ⚡ Fun fact: ...
 -->

-## About ##
+## About Me ##
 My name is Tias Mardiansyah.
-Software developer with 2 years of expertise, mostly work on backend development using Java
+Software developer with 2 years of expertise, mostly work on backend development using Java, but sometime work on frontend.